34 Life-Altering Yoga Statistics & Facts for a Balanced 2021

-If you’re new to the relaxation yoga provides or you want to learn amazing new things about this miraculous ancient practice, then you’re in the right place.
+If you’re new to the relaxation yoga provides, or you want to learn amazing new things about this ancient practice, you’re in the right place.
 In this article, beginners and advanced yogis alike can learn about the most interesting yoga statistics and facts from different parts of the world.

 So put on some calming music, grab a hot cup of tea, and take a deep breath, because here are the ultimate stats on yoga that will convince you to start the practice today.

 The Top 10 Most Fascinating Yoga Statistics and Facts

 The US is the largest market for the yoga industry and the country with the most yoga practitioners in the world.
 Let’s take a closer look at some of the most important figures on this ancient practice in the US.

 1. Yoga is practiced by 8.7% of Americans.

 This means that 20.4 million Americans are doing yoga.
 The numbers are based on data from the most recent survey by Yoga Journal, which also claims that there are more people practicing yoga now than there were in 2004.
 In fact, there were only 15.8 million yogis in the US in 2004, yoga stats show.

 2. 56% of the US yoga practitioners consider themselves beginners, facts about yoga reveal.

 According to the data, 30% of Americans have practiced yoga for less than a year, and an impressive 56% consider themselves new to the practice.
 Even though only 2% are deemed advanced practitioners, this information clearly shows that more and more people are becoming interested in yoga, hoping to be experts themselves one day.

 3. Yoga demographics and stats show that 72% of practitioners in the US are women.